-- use every new hire, lateral move or promotion as an opportunity to move your organization in a positive direction, especially regarding weeding out the marginal and those who fail to grasp and hold true to the core missions of the aid sector
+- Use every new hire, lateral move or promotion as an opportunity to move your organization in a positive direction, especially regarding weeding out the marginal and those who fail to grasp and hold true to the core missions of not just your organization but to those the aid sector in general.

-- network with your HR counterparts across the sector to work toward more standardization of hiring criterion and
+- Network with your HR counterparts across the sector to work toward more standardization of hiring criteria.

-- perhaps most importantly, start in the interview process creating a more demonstrative “culture of firing” (as mentioned above) and reinforce this rhetoric with action
+- Start in the interview process by messaging a more demonstrative “culture of firing” (as mentioned above) and reinforce this rhetoric with action.

 A warning of a coming demographic change

 The work force in the US and in much of the rest of the Western world is aging, and this demographic shift will have an impact on the aid sector in the not too distant future.
 This can be seen as good news.
 Organizational cultures with low staff turnover are slow to change, but those with rapid turnover can use this dynamic to bring about desired cultural change.
 Another post will have to be devoted to that topic, but, in short, this can be seen as a moment of crisis for the aid sector.
 We have all heard the trope that the Chinese character for crisis is the combination of danger and opportunity, and perhaps now is a time for the entire sector to devote some time looking into the future and planning for how to be more robust, effective and, at the very least, find a way to weed out the incompetent.
 There is too much at stake to do less.

 This parting thought by one respondent sums up much of the above and offers a glimmer of hope for the future.